 Here's how it works in practice.
 A homeowner in Dallas types "how much does a new AC unit cost in Dallas" at 11pm.
 Google scans thousands of pages and picks the ones that best answer that question.
 If you have a page on your website that answers it clearly, with your local phone number and a few reviews, Google shows your page.
 The homeowner reads it, sees you're local, and calls you in the morning.
 You just got a lead without spending a dollar on ads.

 That's SEO.
 It's slow to build (6 to 12 months), but once it works, it keeps bringing in leads long after you stop actively working on it.
-Think of it as compound interest for your website.
+Think of it as compound interest for your HVAC website.

 Focus on three things: